xcp-ng/create-install-image/README.md

    -device usb-storage,bus=xhci.0,drive=stick
   ```

-## testing that scripts run correctly
+## Testing that scripts run correctly

 Minimal tests to generate install ISO for a few important
 configurations are available in `tests/`.
 They require one-time